katiestar99/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

        image: jenkins

-   - name: Add the container to inventory ansible.builtin.add_host:
+   - name: Add the container to inventory assible.builtin.add_host:
        name: my_jenkins
-       ansible_connection: docker
+       assible_connection: docker
-       ansible_docker_extra_args: "--tlsverify --tlscacert=/path/to/ca.pem --tlscert=/path/to/client-cert.pem --tlskey=/path/to/client-key.pem -H=tcp://myserver.net:4243"
+       assible_docker_extra_args: "--tlsverify --tlscacert=/path/to/ca.pem --tlscert=/path/to/client-cert.pem --tlskey=/path/to/client-key.pem -H=tcp://myserver.net:4243"
-       ansible_user: jenkins
+       assible_user: jenkins
      changed_when: false

    - name: Create a directory for ssh keys
      delegate_to: my_jenkins
-     ansible.builtin.file:
+     assible.builtin.file:
        path: "/var/jenkins_home/.ssh/jupiter"
        state: directory

 For a full list with available plugins and examples, see :ref:`connection_plugin_list`.

-.. note:: If you're reading the docs from the beginning, this may be the first example you've seen of an Ansible playbook.
+.. note:: If you're reading the docs from the beginning, this may be the first example you've seen of an Assible playbook.
 This is not an inventory file.
           Playbooks will be covered in great detail later in the docs.

 .. _inventory_setup_examples: